 Exchange Online customers do not need to take any action.

 The current Exchange Server mitigation is to add a blocking rule in “IIS Manager -> Default Web Site -> URL Rewrite -> Actions” to block the known attack patterns.
-Reviewing and choosing only one of the following mitigation options is recommended.
+Exchange Server customers should review and choose only one of the following mitigation options.

-Option 1: For Microsoft Exchange users with the Exchange Emergency Mitigation Service (EEMS) enabled, Microsoft released the URL Rewrite mitigation for Exchange Server 2016 and Exchange Server 2019.
-The mitigation will be enabled automatically.
+Option 1: For Microsoft Exchange users who have the Exchange Emergency Mitigation Service (EEMS) enable, Moreover, Microsoft releases the URL Rewrite mitigation for Exchange Server 2016 and Exchange Server 2019.
+The mitigation will finally enable automatically.

 2. Select Default Web Site.